picosh/official-blog/status/status-012.md

 we haven't hit **product market fit** for what we are trying to build; we haven't quite figured out exactly what our users **need** from our platform.
 They signup, use our services for a couple of months, then churn.
 This is where we need to be [radical](/rfc-001-radical-experimentation).
-Antonio and I also feel like "ssh services" is quite niche and even within the dev community not everyone is interested or comfortable living inside the terminal.
+We also feel like an "ssh service" is quite niche and even within the dev community not everyone is interested or comfortable living inside the terminal.
 Maybe that's good enough?

 So the fork: do we stop building pico and instead build something using it?
 Maybe something not so niche, maybe a more broad product or service that could